 So, how long do bed bug bites last?
 If you thought mosquito bites are painful and irritating, then hopefully, you’ll never get to experience the bites of a bed bug.

-Bed bug bites are itchy and painful, but won’t transmit disease, but it’s still a nightmarish experience to deal with at home or while traveling.
+Bed bug bites are itchy and painful but won’t transmit disease, but it’s still a nightmarish experience to deal with at home or while traveling.

-If you need a short answer, bed bug bites will mainly last anything from 1-2 weeks (roughly 10 days), Though, for people are highly allergic to such bites, the effect may last even about 3 weeks or more.
+If you need a short answer, bed bug bites will mainly last anything from 1-2 weeks (roughly ten days), Though, for people who are highly allergic to such bites, the effect may last even about three weeks or more.

 - So how long do the bites last?
-Well, bites usually last around a week to 10 days depending on how the person’s body reacts and how sensitive they are (the allergy level).
+Well, bites usually last around a week to 10 days, depending on how the person’s body reacts and how sensitive they are (the allergy level).

-These infestations do not just pose as health risks, but it can cause property loss and intensive damage to the building and its reputation.
+These infestations do not just pose health risks, but it can cause property loss and intensive damage to the building and its reputation.

 Identifying Bed Bugs Bite

-A bed bugs bite can have different shapes and signs but usually, the patterns that occur are:
+A bed bugs bite can have different shapes and signs, but usually, the patterns that occur are: